CRS Automotive Stoney Creek Hamilton auto shop Google reviews Over 600 GOOGLE REVIEWS

 The weather conditions where you live can determine how often you have to apply wax.
 UV rays from the sun can damage the paint job.
 If your vehicle is exposed to direct sunlight throughout the day, it is necessary to get a wax that will allow you to reapply as often as possible.

-A traditional car wax formula usually consists of a blend of carnauba wax and other waxes, such as beeswax, natural oils, and will sometimes also include petroleum distillates.
+A traditional car wax formula usually consists of a blend of carnauba wax and other waxes, such as beeswax car wax and natural oils, and will sometimes also include petroleum distillates.
 Many newer formulations also contain special polymers and resins which are used as both a car wax hardener and shine enhancer.

 Most paint sealants are in liquid or spray-on form.
 While most car waxes require that it be applied, allowed to dry, and then buffed, many auto paint sealants require only that it be applied with a soft cloth – no drying or buffing required.